WILSON, James, a Delegate from Pennsylvania; born in Carskerdo, near St. Andrews,

 militia; a signer of the Declaration of Independence; a delegate from

-Pennsylvania to the Federal Convention in 1787 and a delegate to the State
+Pennsylvania to the Federal Convention in 1787 and signed the Constitution; a

-ratification convention; settled in Philadelphia in 1778 and resumed the
+delegate to the state ratification convention; settled in Philadelphia in 1778

-practice of law; Associate Justice of the United States Supreme Court
+and resumed the practice of law; Associate Justice of the United States Supreme

-the University of Pennsylvania when they were united in 1791; died in Edenton,
+and in the University of Pennsylvania when they were united in 1791; died in

-plantation near Edenton, N.C.; reinterment in Christ Churchyard, Philadelphia,
+Hayes plantation near Edenton, N.C.; reinterment in Christ Churchyard,

 BibliographySmith, Charles Page.